MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.SiteRecovery/v1.1.11/Update-AzureRmSiteRecoveryProtectionDirection.md

 ```

 ## DESCRIPTION
-The **Update-AzureRmSiteRecoveryProtectionDirection** cmdlet updates the source and target server for the protection of an azure_2 Site Recovery object after the completion of a commit failover operation.
+The **Update-AzureRmSiteRecoveryProtectionDirection** cmdlet updates the source and target server for the protection of an Azure Site Recovery object after the completion of a commit failover operation.

 ## EXAMPLES